Chicken, Tortilla and Lime Soup

 In a saucepan over medium heat, combine the chicken breasts with the remaining 2 cups stock.
 Bring to a simmer and cook gently until the chicken is opaque throughout when cut with a knife, about 8 minutes.
 Transfer to a cutting board and, when cool enough to handle, cut the chicken breasts into bite-size pieces.
 Set aside.
 Discard the broth or reserve for another use.
 If not using immediately, cover and refrigerate.

 In a large saucepan over medium heat, warm the olive oil.
 Add the onion and sauté, stirring occasionally, until tender and translucent, about 10 minutes.
-Add the garlic and jalapeño chili and cook for 1 to 2 minutes to soften.
+Add the garlic and jalapeño chile and cook for 1 to 2 minutes to soften.
 Add the reduced broth, increase the heat to high and bring to a boil.
 Reduce the heat to low, add the cooked chicken, tomatoes, cilantro, lime juice, salt and pepper, and simmer until the chicken is heated through, about 5 minutes.
 Taste and adjust the seasonings.

 Ladle the soup into warmed bowls.
 Sprinkle the lime pieces and tortilla strips evenly over the top.
 Serve immediately.